njh/mqtt-sn-tools/README.md

       -d             Enable debug messages.
       -h <host>      MQTT-S host to connect to.
 Defaults to '127.0.0.1'.
       -i <clientid>  ID to use for this client.
-Defaults to mqtts-client- appended with the process id'.
+Defaults to 'mqtts-tools-' appended with the process id.
       -m <message>   Message payload to send.
       -n             Send a null (zero length) message.
       -p <port>      Network port to connect to.
 Defaults to 1883.